Game Builder Garage: Gameplay

 The game also allows for the use of commercial USB computer mice.
+Joy-Con 2's mouse mode is also supported when playing on the Nintendo Switch 2 through backwards compatibility, though certain Nodons will be unavailable due to Joy-Con 2 lacking the IR sensor present in the original Joy-Con.

 Development

 The game was announced on May 5, 2021, being released on June 11, 2021.
 Game Builder Garage was developed specifically by Nintendo EPD 4, the division behind games like Nintendo Labo, Ring Fit Adventure, 1-2-Switch, Miitopia and many more.
 The game was directed by Naoki Masuda, a programmer at Nintendo who had previously worked on Nintendo Labo and the Pikmin series.

 In a developer interview, Masuda and programmer Kosuke Teshima described the Nintendo Labo series, particularly the VR Kit, as a key inspiration for Game Builder Garage.
 After seeing non-programmer Nintendo employees using the Toy-Con Garage to create their own games, Masuda described that he wanted to "find a way to make it easier for people to have the fun of creating games through trial and error."
 The developers tested the game on elementary school students interested in programming to ensure the lessons were accessible to beginners.